-This edition was published by Bantam on November 17, 2015 in hardcover and has 320 pages.
+This romantic suspense is a hardcover edition that was published by Bantam on November 17, 2015 and has 320 pages.

 Twenty-second in the Stephanie Plum romantic suspense series and revolving around an inept bounty hunter and her crew in Trenton, New Jersey.
 If you’re interested, there is a chronological listing of the Stephanie Plum books on my website.